-8. If a Complainant, Respondent or witness does not submit to cross-examination by a Title IX Advisor, the Title IX Hearing Officer will not rely on any statement provided by that individual in reaching their determination regarding responsibility.
-Additionally, no inferences may be made by a Title IX Hearing Officer regarding responsibility based on an individual's absence or lack of participation in the Title IX Hearing.

-J. Determination of Responsibility

-- 1. At the conclusion of the Title IX Hearing, the Title IX Hearing Officer will make a determination of responsibility and will notify in writing to the Complainant and Respondent simultaneously as well as the Title IX Coordinator within ten (10) college business days. - 2.
-In circumstances when a student Respondent is found responsible for a violation of this policy, the Title IX Hearing Officer will determine an appropriate sanction, after consultation with the Title IX Coordinator and appropriate Dean of Students (or designee).
-In circumstances when an employee Respondent is found responsible for a violation of this policy, the Title IX Hearing Officer will determine appropriate disciplinary action, after consultation with the Title IX Coordinator and the Respondent's supervisor and/or Vice President/Campus President. - 3.
-The written Determination of Responsibility will include the following: - Determination of responsibility under this Policy - b.
-Rational for decision - c.
-Facts and relevant evidence and information used to make this determination of responsibility - d.
-Disciplinary action taken as a result of a finding of responsibility - Disciplinary action taken against a student Respondent may include, and is not limited to, expulsion, suspension, probation, and/or any other disciplinary action listed in College Policy 6Hx28: 8-03 Student Code of Conduct.
+- 8. If a Complainant, Respondent or witness does not submit to cross-examination by a Title IX Advisor, the Title IX Hearing Officer will not rely on any statement provided by that individual in reaching their determination regarding responsibility.
+Additionally, no inferences may be made by a Title IX Hearing Officer regarding responsibility based on an individual's absence or lack of participation in the Title IX Hearing. - J. Determination of Responsibility - 1.
+At the conclusion of the Title IX Hearing, the Title IX Hearing Officer will make a determination of responsibility and will notify in writing to the Complainant and Respondent simultaneously as well as the Title IX Coordinator within ten (10) college business days. - 2.
+The Title IX Hearing Officer may seek and consider impact statements from the parties during the hearing or at another point prior to providing the written determination of responsibility.
+The Title IX Hearing Officer will communicate an appropriate sanction. - 3.
+The written Determination of Responsibility will include the following: - a.
+Determination of responsibility under this Policy - b.
+Rationale for decision - Facts and relevant evidence and information used to make this determination of responsibility - d.
+Disciplinary action taken as a result of a finding of responsibility - i.
+Disciplinary action taken against a student Respondent may include, and is not limited to, expulsion, suspension, probation, and/or any other disciplinary action listed in College Policy 6Hx28: 8-03 Student Code of Conduct.
+The decision of discipline imposed on a student respondent will be up to the discretion of a Dean of Students, who will, with consultation from the Title IX Hearing Officer and Title IX Coordinator, and review of all of relevant information, communicate the disciplinary action to the Title IX Hearing Officer for dissemination to all appropriate parties.
+The procedures listed in Procedures Section II.K, below